HVAC Refrigerant Update

 It’s no secret that technology is rapidly evolving.
 And with it, the active effort to make things more environmentally safe.
 What you may not know is this effort has trickled into your HVAC system by way of the coolant in your air conditioner.
-Read more to find out if your system has been impacted!
+Read more to find out if your AC system needs new HVAC refrigerant!

 January of 2020 saw the phasing out of a coolant called R-22, or more popularly known as Freon ®.
 This was in an effort to reduce the impact of the gasses released by the R-22 on the environment, particularly the ozone layer due to leaks or improper disposal.
 R-22 was replaced by R-410A or Puron ®, which is still a hydrofluorocarbon or HFC, but had been shown not to impact the ozone.